-- Tool 1: Vision Journey: introduces basic drawing, diagramming, participatory and planning skills: What does a happy family look like? what are women, men and children doing? what do they have? who owns what? what is the role of micro-finance?
+The Vision Journey introduces basic drawing, diagramming, participatory and planning skills: What does a happy family look like? what are women, men and children doing? what do they have? who owns what? what is the role of micro-finance?
 What is there already? what important changes are needed?
 What are my opportunities and challenges to reach my vision?
 What is my target by the end of the loan cycle, and what are the steps to achieve it?

-- Tool 2: Happy Family Tree: Looks in more detail at division of work, expenditure, assets and decision-making in the family.
+The Happy Family Tree looks in more detail at division of work, expenditure, assets and decision-making in the family.
 How to make these both more efficient and equitable.
 This tool forms the basis of empowerment and gender indicators for SPM, and a tool that can be used and aggregated to assess change.

 Financial Empowerment Tools

-- Tool 3: Financial Empowerment Map: Looks at emotional, financial and power relationships that can help or constrain progress, including access to financial resources and people they can share the empowerment tools with.
+The Financial Empowerment Map looks at emotional, financial and power relationships that can help or constrain progress, including access to financial resources and people they can share the empowerment tools with.
 As well as increasing understanding of clients’ lives by FSP staff, this tool forms the basis for the upscaling plan and identification of champions who might be paid in future.

-- Tool 4: Loan Business Challenge Action Tree: Identifies in more detail recurrent challenges for the business for which they propose to take the loan in relation to production, marketing and household, looking at gender issues and role of micro-finance.
+The Loan Business Challenge Action Tree identifies in more detail recurrent challenges for the business for which they propose to take the loan in relation to production, marketing and household, looking at gender issues and role of micro-finance.
 This Tool is also used by the FSP for participatory market research on specific products and services.

-- Tool 5: Financial Management Calendar : A plan for business and financial management, integrating learnings from the Happy Family Tree, Financial Empowerment Map and Challenge Action Tree.
+The Financial Management Calendar is a plan for business and financial management, integrating learnings from the Happy Family Tree, Financial Empowerment Map and Challenge Action Tree.
 The tools is tracked as a tool for learning to manage businesses and finance better.
 At FSP level this becomes over time a required part of the loan application process, and assessing applications for loan rescheduling.
 When applying for loans clients need to bring any previous FMCs and a new FMC for the loan being applied for.

 In March 2018 a further 5 day workshop was held to review the changes and tools so far, and bring them together to deepen client empowerment, particularly on gender issues.

-- Tool 7: Empowerment Vision Highway : brings together the Loan Management Calendar, Happy Family Tree/Client Empowerment Diamond and Financial Resources/Change Leadership Maps into a 3 lane ‘Highway’ plan.
+The Empowerment Vision Highway brings together the Loan Management Calendar, Happy Family Tree/Client Empowerment Diamond and Financial Resources/Change Leadership Maps into a 3 lane ‘Highway’ plan.
 This is used to summarise the economic, gender and leadership changes that have happened because of FALS, and plan further change on all three lanes for the next loan cycle.

 FALS is a two year process and goes therefore beyond the one year pilot project.
 Sustainable mainstreaming entails FALS integration into: